Skip to main content

 When temperatures drop, your pipes are at risk of freezing, which can lead to costly water damage and major repairs.
 Taking the right precautions before winter sets in can help you avoid frozen or burst pipes and the headaches that come with them.

-At Grasshopper Heating & Cooling, we want to help you keep your home safe from winter damage.
+At Grasshopper Heating, Cooling, Plumbing & Electrical, we want to help you keep your home safe from winter damage.

 Insulate Your Pipes for Freeze Protection